andyiwen/generator-yield/app/templates/README.md

 npm start
 ```

-Will automatically open your browser at http://0.0.0.0:4000.
+Will automatically open your browser at http://0.0.0.0:<%= port %>.

 ## Environments